Constraining black hole parameters with the precessing jet nozzle of M87*: Discussions and conclusions

 In this paper, we aimed to constrain the parameters of M87* by using the recent observation of the precessing jet nozzle \cite{Yuzhu}.
 In addition to the shadow, this observation presents another promising approach for testing the properties of the supermassive black holes and investigating the physics within strong gravitational regions.

 The presence of a precessing jet axis in M87* suggests that its accretion disk is not in the equatorial plane, but instead exhibits a tilt angle of approximately 1.25$^\circ$ \cite{Yuzhu}.
-Given that the accretion disk can be effectively described by corresponding circular orbits, we initiated our investigation by examining the properties of the tilted circular orbits.
+Given that the accretion disk can be effectively described by corresponding spherical orbits, we initiated our investigation by examining the properties of them.
 These orbits are confined within the $\theta$ motion.
-As the circular orbit represents a type of geodesic, the radius, angular momentum, energy, and the Carter constant remain constant along each tilted circular orbit.
-Utilizing the equations of motion for massive particles, we obtained the values for both the circular orbits and the ISCOs.
-Similar to the equatorial case, the circular orbits with small radii are found to be radially unstable, while those with larger radii are stable.
-However, a notable distinction is that the Carter constant no longer vanishes for these tilted circular orbits, but instead maintains positive values.
+As the spherical orbits represents a type of geodesic, the radius, angular momentum, energy, and the Carter constant remain constant along each spherical orbit.
+Utilizing the equations of motion for massive particles, we obtained the values for both the spherical orbits and the ISSOs.
+Similar to the equatorial case, the spherical orbits with small radii are found to be radially unstable, while those with larger radii are stable.
+However, a notable distinction is that the Carter constant no longer vanishes for these spherical orbits, but instead maintains positive values.
 As expected, the presence of a tilt angle results in the deviations of the angular momentum, energy, and the Carter constant from those of equatorial circular orbits.
-Our findings reveal that as the tilt angle increases, the angular momentum decreases while the energy increases for the prograde circular orbits.
-Conversely, this trend is reversed for the retrograde circular orbits.
-Moreover, for both prograde and retrograde circular orbits, the Carter constant exhibits an increasing behavior from a tilt angle of $\zeta=0$ and reaches a maximum near $\zeta=\frac{\pi}{2}$.
+Our findings reveal that as the tilt angle increases, the angular momentum decreases while the energy increases for the prograde spherical orbits.
+Conversely, this trend is reversed for the retrograde spherical orbits.
+Moreover, for both prograde and retrograde spherical orbits, the Carter constant exhibits an increasing behavior from a tilt angle of $\zeta=0$ and reaches a maximum near $\zeta=\frac{\pi}{2}$.
 Notably, a subtle feature is observed, wherein a slight decrease occurs in the vicinity of $\zeta=\frac{\pi}{2}$ for the retrograde orbits.